HL7/fhir-cow-ig/input/pagecontent/cancelling-and-modifying-requests.md

     * Code: abort
     * .focus: task1
 ```
+Note that this guide makes no requirements around whether a Placer may cancel the ServiceRequest.
+This guide does not require that the Placer first check the status of the Coordination Task before cancelling the Request.
+Such requirements may be imposed via business agreements.
+Placers SHALL create or update a Coordination Task to indicate cancellation, in  addition to updating the ServiceRequest.status.

+Also note that even once a Coordination Task is in-progress, Fillers may choose to immediately accept requests for cancellation per business agreements; user input at the fulfiller is not required.

 Upon receiving the request, the filler accepts or rejects the cancellation by updating the cancellation request task `.status`.